ipfs/ipfs-blog/src/_blog/free-to-use-blockchain-koinos-introduces-plugin-architecture-for-developers-that-relies-on-libp2p.md

   which relies primarily on libp2p.
 author: Andrew Levine, CEO of Koinos Group
 date: 2022-09-16
-permalink: "/2022-09/16-koinos/"
+permalink: "/2022-09-16-koinos/"
 translationKey: ''
 header_image: "/untitled-6.png"
 tags: []

 ---
 Koinos is already known as the first truly free-to-use general purpose blockchain, but did you know that it’s also one of the first blockchains built on a microservice architecture?
 By breaking up the blockchain node into a set of loosely coupled services, Koinos becomes highly maintainable and easily verifiable while providing a great degree of deployment flexibility.
 Within that microservice architecture lies a p2p microservice which relies primarily on libp2p.
-One of our community developers did some [incredible work on the p2p microservice](https://github.com/koinos/koinos-p2p/pull/212) that could have interesting implications for Koinos developers.
+One of the Koinos community developers did some [incredible work on the p2p microservice](https://github.com/koinos/koinos-p2p/pull/212) that could have interesting implications for Koinos developers.

 # Blockchains = Expensive Storage